mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Check wallet balance, it should match what restored wallet expected to have,

-To to 'Transactions' and check if outptu was restored into transactions.
+To to 'Transactions' and check if outputs was restored into transactions.

 Got to 'Settings' -> 'Outputs'<br>
 Validate that output match expected.